vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

 * [**You have the tanzu CLI installed and configured**](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
 * **You have a Kubernetes cluster created and ready** - In this guide you will use a [GKE](https://cloud.google.com/kubernetes-engine) cluster, but most major Kubernetes cluster providers should work.
 Make sure you `kubectl` context is pointed to this cluster.
 Cluster and resource requirements can be found [here](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-general.html).
 * [A Docker Hub account](https://hub.docker.com/signup) - Other repositories are supported, but for ease of use and configuration, this guide uses Docker Hub.
+* **Optional: A custom domain you can use to access your install** - In this guide you will just use your `/etc/hosts` file to handle routing.
+However, you may decide you want to set up DNS routing and records to access your install.
+More on this [later](#accessing-the-tanzu-application-platform-ui) in this guide.

 ## Set up the environment